Sometimes, I Try to Be Invisible

 Not saying what I need to say.

 Not sharing my wisdom.
-My point of view.
-My thoughts.
+My point of view, thoughts + feelings.
 My perspective and model of the world.

 Afraid that people will get upset.